 Another sample is that of a young couple spending their honeymoon in New Zealand.
 We never think about younger people falling ill, but they do.
 One of them had to have emergency surgery – totally unexpected.
 This involved hospital costs, flight amendments and additional nights of stay in New Zealand.
 The point is, these stories can happen to anyone at anytime.
 Having a good travel insurance package is really ‘non-negotiable’ and “Travel Insurance Must Have” should be given top priority when travelling overseas.

-A good travel insurance is worth every penny
+Travel insurance must have – worth every penny

 Travel insurance costs are really minimal compare to the overall cost of an overseas trip.
 Here are some important facts you need to be aware of: